KlusterAlert

 Multi-cluster setup

-# Production cluster
+# Production cluster (uses its own token)

-helm install klusteralert speclayer/klusteralert \
+helm install klusteralert-agent klusteralert/agent \

---namespace klusteralert --create-namespace \
+--namespace klusteralert-agent --create-namespace \

---set existingSecret=klusteralert-creds \
+--set agentToken=$PROD_AGENT_TOKEN \

 --set clusterName=prod-eu-west-1 \